gidebus/word_sequence_counter/README.md

 The program attempts to follow a loosely coupled object oriented style, utilizing dependancy injection on classes when needed.
 Each class was written trying to accomplish the single responsibility principle, and kept as readable as possible.

+#### `starter`
+This executable file is the one in charge of running the program.
+It will call and instantiate the `WordSequenceCounter` class.

 #### `word_sequence_counter.rb`
 This file contains the class that controls the flow of the program.
 It initializes all classes with the